-New Orleans, or NOLA for short, is an incredibly beautiful city, chalk full of history, art, a true melting pot of culture, and food that make you plan your next trip to New Orleans after your first bite.
-Get ready to dig in because we put together the ultimate neighborhood guide for where to stay in New Orleans to make the most of your trip.
+New Orleans, or NOLA for short, is an incredibly beautiful city, chock-full of history, art, a true melting pot of culture, and food that make you want to plan your next trip after your first bite of the mouthwatering food in New Orleans.

 The French Quarter, AKA Vieux Carré is the oldest neighborhood in NOLA and the perfect place for where to stay in New Orleans if you want to be in the center of all the action.
 With its roots dating back to 1718.

 Who’s it for

 This is where to stay in New Orleans for anyone who is here on a short trip and wants to stay right in the heart of what visitors love about the city.
-This is also the best place to stay in New Orleans for the party goers who want to be close to the Bourbon Street action and anyone who just wants to be in the more quiet streets of the old colonial buildings in the center of the French Quarter.
+This is also the best place to stay in New Orleans for the party-goers who want to be close to the Bourbon Street action and anyone who just wants to be in the more quiet streets of the old colonial buildings in the center of the French Quarter.

 Nearby attractions include Preservation Hall, Jackson Square, Royal Street, the infamous Bourbon Street, Café Du Monde, St. Louis Cathedral, walking distance to Canal Street, Laffites Blacksmith, and the St. Louis Cemetery No. 1.
 Plus you’re just walking distance to Frenchman Street where all the best live jazz music in the city performs every night!
 This is also where you can find many of the awesome tours in New Orleans to try.

 When researching where to stay in New Orleans we recommend Bourbon Orleans Hotel.
 This is where we stayed and we loved its central location, live jazz music performances, and one of our favorite places to get a drink in the whole city (which is saying a lot).

 The Garden District boasts some of the most beautiful mansions in the world let alone in the city and is where to stay in New Orleans if you’re looking for a more quiet neighborhood surrounded by some gorgeous architecture.
-This neighborhood is pretty much just tons of mansions from the colonial era with amazing architecture and beautiful tree lined roads making it seem like you’re in a movie, which is accurate since the Garden District is considered the Hollywood of the South!
+This neighborhood is pretty much just tons of mansions from the colonial era with amazing architecture and beautiful tree-lined roads making it seem like you’re in a movie, which is accurate since the Garden District is considered the Hollywood of the South!
 What we love about the scene here besides just the aesthetics would be how quiet this neighborhood is.

 Who’s it for